HANY ON THE ROAD

 |

-this game is a reminder of how great game cover art can be.
-I
+is a reminder of how great cover art can be - these dioramas still look fantastic,

-little game, nothing terribly bad, nothing amazingly good, just simple.
+nothing terribly bad, nothing amazingly good.
+Just simple.

 |